fhoeben/hsac-fitnesse-fixtures/README.md

 The FitNesse suite to run can be specified by changing the value of the `@Suite` annotation in `nl.hsac.fitnesse.fixture.FixtureDebugTest`, or (preferably) by adding a system property, called `fitnesseSuiteToRun`, specifying the suite to run to the build server's mvn execution.
 By using the `@SuiteFilter` and `@ExcludeSuiteFilter` annotations, or (preferably) by adding `suiteFilter` and/or `excludeSuiteFilter` system properties, one can provide tags to in- or exclude and further filter the tests to run within the specified suite.
 Provide multiple tags by comma-separating them.

+When multiple test runs are done (for instance in parallel to reduce total execution times) one should configure the the HTML output directory for each run to be a subdirectory of a common root (e.g. `target/fitnesse-results/run1` and `target/fitnesse-results/run2`) and then use `nl.hsac.fitnesse.junit.reportmerge.HtmlReportIndexGenerator` to generate a combined overview of all runs.

 The Selenium configuration (e.g. what browser on what platform) to use when testing websites can be overridden by using system properties (i.e. `seleniumGridUrl` and either `seleniumBrowser` or `seleniumCapabilities`).
 This allows different configurations on the build server to test with different browsers, without requiring different Wiki content, but only requiring a different build configuration.